sargentJE/myaccess-email-campaign/emails/email01_awareness-intro.md

 The Lighthouse score?
 94.

 I'm Mark, from MyVision Oxfordshire.
-We're a visual impairment charity, and we've started running accessibility testing with real disabled users.
+We've started running accessibility testing with real disabled users – screen reader users, keyboard-only users, people with motor impairments, people with cognitive differences.

 Automated tools are useful – but they can't see these real-life details.